- 01 What Is NTFS File System

 Step 1.
 Right-click target device partition and select "Advanced" > "Convert to FAT".

 Step 2.
-When the check process completes, click "Continue" to start NTFS to FAT32 conversion.
+When the check process completes, click "Proceed" to start NTFS to FAT32 conversion.

 Step 3.
-Click "Finish" to save all changes.
+Click "Apply" to save all changes.

 To summarize the discussion, NTFS and FAT 32 are both dependable disk format systems.
 Both are capable of increasing disk space and even reallocating the space as well.
 However, NTFS is good in terms of speed.
 It is mainly used in Windows only.
 Whereas FAT32 being is readable on both windows and Mac.
 To answer the query, 'which file system should I use for USB?', you should go to FAT32 as it is convenient to use and reduce the hassle of converting the disk format to make it readable on other operating systems like NTFS.